engineering87/PersistenceCacheStack/README.md

 ```

 ### Serialization
 In order to store a class into Redis, that class must be serializable.
+PersistenceCacheStack uses the **PersistenceCacheStackEntity** object to incapsulate the <key, value> couple and checks if the object is actually serializable into the constructor.

 ### Usage

-To use the PersistenceCacheStack library, it is sufficient to instantiate a **PersistenceCacheStackClient** object specifying the type of object it will work on.
+To use the PersistenceCacheStack library, just instantiate a **PersistenceCacheStackClient** object specifying the type of object it will work on.

 ```csharp
 var persistenceCacheStack = new PersistenceCacheStackClient<T>();